On the difference between three words people treat as synonyms, and why it changes what kind of life a person ends up trying to build.

 You can pursue happiness directly, and it will back away.
 Research on what's called the paradox of hedonism consistently finds that people who aim at happiness as a goal score lower on measures of happiness than people who aim at meaningful work, close relationships, and honest engagement with their lives.
 Seligman's PERMA, Ryff's model, and the Harvard Study of Adult Development all point at the same pattern from different angles.
 Build a life well across several dimensions, and happiness visits more often.
 Chase it directly, and it turns into an anxious monitoring of your own mood.

 A life goes well to the degree that the lives around it are going well.
 This is not a moral flourish; it is how human beings are built.
 The Harvard Study of Adult Development, the longest longitudinal study of human flourishing ever conducted, came back after 85 years with one clearest finding: the quality of a person's close relationships predicts their well-being more reliably than any other variable, including income, intelligence, or genes.
 Every major wisdom tradition has said a version of this for thousands of years.
 Ubuntu in southern Africa, Buddhist interdependence, the golden rule in its various wordings.
 The research arrived at the same door more recently.
+Jonathan Haidt's synthesis in The Happiness Hypothesis names the same finding from a different angle: happiness comes from between.
+Between you and others, between you and your work, between you and something larger than the self.
 Well-being extends past the skin.
-It belongs to the people, the community, and the planet a life is part of, and it tends to thrive when those relationships do.
+It belongs to the people, the community, and the planet a life is part of, and it tends to flourish when those relationships do.
 Robin Wall Kimmerer, a botanist and citizen of the Potawatomi Nation, puts it in four words: “All flourishing is mutual.”

 A clinician might use wellness and well-being interchangeably in a patient chart.
-A philosopher might distinguish eudaimonic and hedonic versions of happiness.
-A marketer will use whichever word sells.
+The same patient's philosopher friend would distinguish eudaimonic and hedonic versions of happiness, and a marketer would use whichever word sells.
 We are not proposing a glossary that everyone should adopt.
-We are saying that the differences between the three words are real, that the confusion is not innocent, and that it is useful for a reader to know which one they are actually trying to build.
+We are saying these three words point at different things.
+Knowing which one you are actually trying to build changes what you do next.

 We also use the word wellness in our own name for this platform, because it is the word most readers are looking for.
 We use well-being when we are describing what we are actually pointing at.
 The gap between the two is part of what this essay is about.
 Living inside that gap honestly is, we think, the most accurate position available.